node-ffi-napi/weak-napi/README.md

 Example
 -------

-Here's an example of calling a `cleanup()` function on a Object before it gets garbage collected:
+Here's an example of calling a `cleanup()` function on a Object after it gets garbage collected:

 ``` js